-With Virtualmin being a free and open source control panel, you might expect it to be lacking in features or overall usability.
-That is not the case and Virtualmin offers much of the same (or better) functionality and features as other control panels.
+With Virtualmin being a free and open-source control panel, you might expect it to lack features or overall usability.
+That is not the case, and Virtualmin offers much of the same (or better) functionality and features as other control panels.
 One aspect where this is clearly evident is the account types that are offered in Virtualmin.
-Let’s take a look at the different account types that Virtualmin offers so that you can have a better idea of just how versatile Virtualmin really is.
-This article implies that you have already installed Virtualmin, if you have not done so yet please take a look at the following article: How to install Virtualmin (CentOS 7).
+Let's take a look at the different account types that Virtualmin offers so that you can have a better idea of just how versatile Virtualmin really is.
+This article implies that you have already installed Virtualmin.
+If you have not done so yet, please look at the following article: How to install Virtualmin (CentOS 7).

-With the separation of privileges for each account, this can ensure that you always have the right account for the job!
+The separation of privileges for each account can ensure that you always have the right account for the job!

 Virtualmin's own information and documentation can be found on their website here.